TIBCOSoftware/js-visualize/Readme.md

 These examples show accessing data directly from a JRS Input Control.

->All the following Input Control samples are related to direct embedding of JRS Input Controls and their data.
-These first two examples are different in that they deal only with data.
+>The following samples directly embed JRS Input Controls and/or their data.
+These first two simply pass data into the application.

 ### Bind to Report